DiegoAlvaradoRivera/DiegoAlvaradoRivera.github.io/index.md

 My principal area of interest is data engineering.
 My abilities include Python and Scala programming, distributed computing with Spark, Power BI and services of the Azure Data Platform (SQL Database, Data Factory, Pipelines).
+Here, you can find a portfolio of my projects.

 ## Sample Projects